SMALL TALK BAR

 For me, Small Talk Bar is the perfect venue for any type of catch up.
 I can easily see myself heading back for a leisurely date night with hubby before the theatre but the share style menu, the long tables and modern bar vibes also lend well to a night out with friends or any celebration big or small.

 Speaking celebrations.
-At this point, with my birthday less than a month away and given I’ll be in the vicinity that night at The Centre for Stories for Live Lit with the talented Sarah O’Neil, this just might be ‘the’ venue to celebrate and share with friends.
+At this point, with my birthday less than a month away and given I’ll be in the vicinity that night at The Centre for Stories for Live Lit hosted by Sarah McNeill, this just might be ‘the’ venue to celebrate and share with friends.

 Let’s get this party started…